ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 As described in the CDDL above, a SD-CWT presentation to a Verifier has the same syntax as an SD-CWT issued to a Holder, except for its unprotected header.
+Since the unprotected header is not included in the signature, it will contain all the Salted Disclosed Claims when sent from the Issuer to the Holder.
+By comparison, the unprotected header will include a Key Binding Token and contain none, some, or all of these Claims when sent from the Holder to the Verifier.

 ## Creating a Key Binding Token {#kbt}